-“With lemons (which go mostly to the domestic market) we might also need to find export markets to bring balance to the supply and demand,” although he also explains it is impossible to compete with countries like Turkey, which have cheaper water and much lower production costs.
+“With lemons (which go mostly to the domestic market) we might also need to find export markets to bring a balance to the supply and demand,” although, he also explains, it is impossible to compete with countries like Turkey, which have cheaper water and much lower production costs.
 There are other aspects at work, such as the Russian veto, whose lifting “would reduce some pressure from Europe, leaving a little more space for us, but it is very difficult to predict what will happen.”

 As for minneolas, Mr Ziv states that they remain a niche product, with demand coming mostly from South America, the Netherlands, Belgium or France, and although still a small product, “it has certainly become a more interesting item than it used to be five or six years ago.”

-In any case, one of the best performing products over the last three or four years are avocados, which has motivated many producers to plant them as a replacement for less profitable crops.
+In any case, one of the best performing products over the last three or four years was avocados, which has motivated many producers to plant them as a replacement for less profitable crops.
 “The demand for avocado worldwide is booming and, generally speaking, avocado growers are very happy.
 If there are two nice items in the global fruit and vegetable industry, one is avocados and the second is dates.
 Depending on the size and variety, you can make a nice profit out of them,” he assures.